Zännäb (Aläqa)

 about 1857: Zännäb became acquainted with the Amharic Bible

-about 1858: Zännäb turned to a Bible-centred faith.
-Important companions on his spiritual journey: Kienzlen and Mayer.
+1858-59: Zännäb turned to a Bible-centred faith.
+Kienzlen and Mayer were important companions on his spiritual journey.
 Flad taught him English.

 until ca. 1860: As a scribe of the King, Zännäb wrote a Chronicle of the Reign of Emperor Tewodros II.
 (The account ends in 1859.)